 - Does not reduce walking distance or time between the land use and the bus stop. - Patron security may still be compromised if the promenade is not well used, well lit, or sight-lines are restricted by vegetation.

-Figure 6 - Orienting building closer to the street and having parking to the rear and sides of the facility
+Figure 6 - Orienting the building closer to the street and locating parking to the side or rear.